 After these treatments, patients can often resume normal activities without fear of suffering another episode.
-Such treatments not only may eliminate the episodes, but may also correct the underlying cause, which may result in better overall health and improved quality of life for patients.
+Such treatments not only may eliminate the episodes but may also correct the underlying cause, which could result in better overall health and improved quality of life for patients.

-In a few weeks I will meet with my cardiologist to discuss the Cardiac Ablation procedure, and possible implantation of a pacemaker.
-It is unclear at this point if the loop recorder will be removed or will be allowed to stay in to continue to monitor me long-term.
+In a few weeks, I will meet with my cardiologist to discuss the Cardiac Ablation procedure and the possible implantation of a pacemaker.
+It is unclear at this point if the loop recorder will be removed or if it will be allowed to stay in to continue to monitor me long-term.

-Catheter ablation , also called radiofrequency or pulmonary vein ablation, isn’t surgery, and it’s the least invasive option.
-My Cardiologist will put a thin, flexible tube into a blood vessel in leg.
+Catheter ablation, also called radiofrequency or pulmonary vein ablation, isn’t surgery, and it’s the least invasive option.
+My cardiologist will put a thin, flexible tube into a blood vessel in the leg.
 Then, it's guided to my heart.

 This procedure destroys the tissue that may be causing the heartbeat to get off course.
 This creates scar tissue inside the heart’s chambers.
 This scar tissue is a good thing.
 It will help the heartbeat stay in rhythm.

-Your doctor uses heat, cold, or radio energy to scar some tissue inside your heart, where the irregular beats are triggered.
-The treated tissue helps get your heartbeat regular again.
+The doctor uses heat, cold, or radio energy to scar some tissue inside the heart, where the irregular beats are triggered.
+The treated tissue helps regulate the heartbeat again.